Türkiye

 Historical emissions

-Historical emissions for 1990-2020 are taken from the common reporting format tables in Türkiye’s 2022 National Inventory Report (Republic of Türkiye, 2022b).
+Historical emissions for 1990–2023 are taken from Türkiye’s latest National Inventory Report, submitted to the UNFCCC in 2024 (Republic of Türkiye, 2024).

-The updated NDC continues to use the same BAU scenario including LULUCF as the first NDC and INDC.
+The updated NDC of 2023 continues to use the same BAU scenario including LULUCF as the first NDC and INDC (Government of the Republic of Türkiye, 2023).
 The CAT excludes LULUCF from its calculations.
-Since the updated NDC does not provide separate projections for LULUCF, we assume that the LULUCF sink is the same as what is reported in Türkiye’s 4th Biennial Report ‘with measures’ scenario which corresponded to the mitigation scenario from Türkiye’s first NDC (2021).
-We calculated the new 41% reduction target excluding LULUCF using these values (Republic of Turkey Ministry of Environment and Urbanization, 2019; Republic of Türkiye, 2023).
+Since the updated NDC does not provide projections for LULUCF, we assume that the LULUCF sink is the same as what is reported in Türkiye’s 5th Biennial Report “With measures” scenario. which corresponded to the mitigation scenario from Türkiye’s first NDC (2021) (Republic of Türkiye Ministry of Environment Urbanisation and Climate Change, 2023).
+We convert the BAU from GWP AR4 to AR5 using the gas-by-gas breakdown provided in Türkiye’s First Biennial Transparency Report (BTR1).
+We calculated the new 41% reduction target excluding LULUCF using these values.

-To quantify Türkiye’s 2053 emissions, we assume that Türkiye maintains a LULUCF sink of -70 MtCO2e as indicated in its 4th Biennial Report ‘with measures’ scenario through 2053 (Republic of Turkey Ministry of Environment and Urbanization, 2019).
-This means that emissions from other sectors would have to be reduced to 70 MtCO2e in 2053.
+To quantify Türkiye’s 2053 emissions, we assume that Türkiye maintains a LULUCF sink of -70 MtCO2 in 2030 as indicated in its 5th Biennial Report “With Measures” scenario through 2053 (Republic of Türkiye Ministry of Environment Urbanisation and Climate Change, 2023).
+This means that emissions from all other sectors would need to be reduced to 70 MtCO2 in 2053.
+As Türkiye’s LTS provides no further clarity on how much of a carbon sink LULUCF is expected to be past 2030, we continue to use this method.

 Latest publications